Executive Order 14333: Other proposed deployments

 Trump has proposed similar deployments of the National Guard to other cities, first naming Chicago and later Baltimore, New York City, Portland, Seattle, and San Francisco to combat "runaway crime", despite broadly lower rates of crime recorded in 2025 compared to 2020 and 2024 for those cities.
 Governors and mayors of those cities and the states they are in have reacted negatively to the proposals, criticizing them as an abuse of power and political retaliation against Democratic local governments, particularly in majority-minority and sanctuary cities.
 Although Trump, as president, has direct control over the D.C.
 National Guard and can federalize state National Guard forces through the Insurrection Act of 1807, his ability to deploy federal law enforcement and troops is more limited outside of D.C.
 On September 6, Trump sent a tweet with a parody of the war film Apocalypse Now, that said in part "Chicago about to find out why it's called the Department of WAR", referring to his desired renaming of the Department of Defense.
 Reuters described the text as "accompanied by a seemingly artificial intelligence-generated picture of Trump dressed as a military officer character in the film with helicopter gunships and explosions in the background".

-Reactions
+Response

 The moves received both protest and praise.
-Street protests and complaints from D.C. government about lack of effective prosecutions due to vacancies in the federal United States Attorney for the District of Columbia (which prosecutes all adult crimes) and the two vacancies on the District of Columbia Court of Appeals (which must be nominated by the U.S. President and confirmed by the U.S. Senate) occurred on the day of Trump's announcement.
+Street protests and complaints from the D.C. government about lack of effective prosecutions due to vacancies in the federal United States Attorney for the District of Columbia (which prosecutes all adult crimes) and the two vacancies on the District of Columbia Court of Appeals (which must be nominated by the U.S. President and confirmed by the U.S. Senate) occurred on the day of Trump's announcement.
 The head of the D.C.
 Police Union praised President Trump's temporary takeover of the Metropolitan Police and deployment of National Guard troops as a "critical stopgap" amid "out of control" crime, although they want the action to be only temporary.